What Can I Expect To Pay For Medicare?

 Part C Premium

 Medicare part C is a bit different, as it’s a Medicare Advantage plan.
-Medicare Part C is similar to a Medigap plan, but it includes a prescription drug plan and it usually comes at little or no cost (but it’s more limited in terms of doctors and coverage, and can be harder to qualify for).
-Premiums for Part C are sold in the private marketplace, which means they vary by provider, plan, and location.
+Medicare Part C may include a prescription drug plan and it usually comes at little or no premium (but it may be more limited in terms of doctors and coverage).
+Premiums for Part C are sold in the private marketplace which means they vary by plan and location.
+Part C premiums may be lower if you receive extra help or a low income subsidy.
 You can check Medicare.gov to Compare costs for specific Part C plans.

 Part D Premium

-This covers prescription drugs, as well as shots and vaccinations.
+This covers prescription drugs, as well as some shots and vaccinations.
 The Part D monthly premium varies by plan (higher-income consumers may pay more).
-Because Medicare Part D strictly covers prescription drugs only, it is sold by private insurance providers.
+Because Medicare Part D strictly covers prescription drugs only, it is sold by private insurance plans.
 This means the premiums will vary plan to plan.
-In order to qualify for Medicare Part D, you will also need to enroll in a Medicare-approved plan.
-That being said, all plans come with a standard amount of coverage set by Medicare.
+In order to qualify for Medicare Part D, you will also need to be enrolled in Medicare Part A and/or Part B. That being said, all Medicare Part D plans come with a standard amount of minimum coverage set by Medicare.

 To get an idea of what your Medicare expenses might be, the Centers for Medicare & Medicaid Services offers an Out-Of-Pocket Cost Calculator.
 While this isn’t a definitive guarantee of your actual cost, it can help you prepare for what you might be looking at paying.

 There are so many details and difficulties to enrolling, navigating the system, and keeping up with what plan will be right for you.
 Opportunities to save money may go amiss, and certain coverage needs may be overlooked.
 Don’t go it alone.
-Get a quote and talk to an insurance specialist today.
+Get a quote and talk to a licensed insurance agent today.